jlperona-teaching/ecs390-spring20/seminars/week02.md

 #### UC Davis Department of Psychology

-UC Davis' Department of Psychology has been standing out in terms of preparing their instructional staff for remote teaching, hence why it's first on the list of the resources.
+UC Davis' Department of Psychology has been standing out in terms of preparing their instructional staff for remote instruction, hence why it's first on the list of the resources.
 Their [plan for instructional continuity](https://sites.google.com/ucdavis.edu/ucdavis-psychology-plan-s2020/home) for Spring Quarter 2020 has been shared widely throughout the academic community here at UC Davis for its quality.
 You'll definitely want to have a look at this if you're teaching this quarter.